How to submit your project

 Structuring your project design files

-To publish your project, we need to make sure that the source files of our project are formatted in a way that's complete & easy to navigate.
+To make reviewing easier, we need to make sure that the source files of our project are formatted in a way that's complete & easy to navigate.

 1) Make sure you have everything necessary: